 Next, determine what battery capacity you need.
 Lithium LiFePO4 RV batteries are available in 50Ah (best for a pop-up with low power demands) to 300Ah (often used in Class A motor coaches).

 To determine how many amp hours you need, make a list of everything you want to power in your RV.
 Add up the power demand of each item.
+These batteries are versatile and can be used in various vehicles and leisure options such as trailers, motorhomes, vans, and boats.

 If you find that one battery isn’t enough, you can connect your lithium batteries in parallel or in series.
 Here’s a helpful resource explaining how to accomplish this.